 Based in New York City but started in Stockholm, Sweden, Qapital is a banking application that’s aimed at “building the future of banking.”
-That is, they’re working to create a banking app people love using.
-The goal is to offer a technology-based banking app that will be fun to use but won’t nickel-and-dime users with fees.
-In fact, there are no fees!
+That is, it’s working to create a banking app people love and is even fun to use.

 The Qapital concept was developed in June 2013, and the service was officially launched in May 2015.
 Within just five months, Qapital had acquired customers in all 50 U.S. states.